DharshNive/MyOwnAlexa.py/README.md

 This is a simulation of Google assistant using python with advanced features.

 # About this project
 This is a smart google assistant developed using python.
-It can answer the traind questions, set alarm, sing a song, play songs from youtube, search for you in google.
+It can answer the trained questions, set alarm, sing a song, play songs from youtube, search for you in google.

 # Requirments